+Three Months Ended,

+March 31, 2004 March 30, 2003

+(in tho usands)

-Three Months Ended, Marc rch 30, 2003 Facility and business consolidation costs (a) \$ 3,000 usands) \$ 410 Business unit restructuring costs (b) 1,250 120 Acquisition integration costs (c) 1,170 2,850 \$ 5,420 \$ 3,380
+Facility and business consolidation costs (a) \$3,000 \$ 410

+Business unit restructuring costs (b) 1,250 120

+Acquisition integration costs (c) 1,170 2,850

+\$5,420 \$3,380
-(a) Includes employee training, severance and relocation costs, equipment move and plant rearrangement costs associated with facility and business consolidations.

-- (b) Principally employee severance costs associated with business unit restructuring and other cost reduction activities. - (c) Includes equipment move and other facility closure costs, excess and obsolete inventory reserve charges related to brand rationalization, employee training, and other organization costs associated with the integration of acquired operations.
+- (a) Includes employee training, severance and relocation costs, equipment move and plant rearrangement costs associated with facility and business consolidations. - (b) Principally employee severance costs associated with business unit restructuring and other cost reduction activities. - (c) Includes equipment move and other facility closure costs, excess and obsolete inventory reserve charges related to brand rationalization, employee training, and other organization costs associated with the integration of acquired operations.
 In 2003, includes a non-cash expense of \$2.3 million that will not be recurring associated with the step-up in basis of inventory acquired in connection with the acquisitions of HammerBlow and Highland.